Allie Millington

 But she is foremost a mom of 4 adult children, two of whom are now married.
 She raised her 4 kids on the mission field, homeschooling them for most of their years until her husband’s cancer nearly took his life and they relocated from China to Thailand where they have been until recently.

-Her Nonfiction book, Dim Sum on Sundays, is being published by Elk Lake Publishing.
-You can check her out here: www.jennsuenchenn.com
+Her Spiritual Growth book, Dim Sum on Sundays, releases August 12th with IVP.
+Order her book by clicking below!
+You can check out more about Jenn here: www.jennsuenchenn.com

 Jenny Fulton